unik-name/docs.unikname.network/docs/cli.md

 #### Network cost

-Network fees: 1 UNS by default.
+Network fees: 1 UNIK by default.
 Can be adjusted with `--fee` parameter.

 Service Provider cost: none.

 ### `properties:list`

 #### Introduction
-Get properties of UNIK token.
+Get properties of UNIKNAME token.
 The command will fail if the minimum number of confirmations has not been reached yet.

 #### Parameters

-- `--confirmed` (optional): Minimum number of confirmation since the last update of the UNIK required to return the value.
+- `--confirmed` (optional): Minimum number of confirmation since the last update of the UNIKNAME required to return the value.
 Default value is 3
 - `-f --format` (optional): Specify how to format the output [json|yaml|table|raw].
 Default to Json.